Below you will find the puppy products we recommend for your new addition to the family.

 They break into small pieces easily, but do create crumbs.
 For training purposes it is easier and cleaner to use kibble or one of the training treats below.

-I highly recommend the freeze dried treats.
+I highly recommend the freeze dried treats and Pill Pockets.
 However, any small bite treat will do for training purposes.
 You can even use hotdogs or boiled chicken cut into small pieces.

 Just click the images to be directed to Amazon for purchase.